cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ## Finite Fields {#field}

-Both `prio3` and `poplar1` use finite fields with characteristic 1, i.e., the
+Both `prio3` and `poplar1` use finite fields of prime order.
+Finite field elements are represented by a class `Field` with the following associated
-field `GF(p)` for some prime `p`.
-Finite field elements are represented by a class `Field` with the following associated parameters:
+parameters:

 * `ENCODED_SIZE: Unsigned` is the number of bytes used to encode a field element as a byte string.